Organizing an event and promoting it on and offline (by building an event website)?

 Adding too much content on one page is a huge no-no. You need to separate the content, using a well-built, structure Menu.
 So, if you are building a conference website, be sure to separate information about the schedule/agenda, tickets, sponsors, speakers all on different pages.

 When it comes to event website content and images, we would advise you NOT to use stock photos, especially if you are organizing an event for the second, third, fourth time.
 Using these photos gives the impression that you haven’t made any effort to build a credible site, and it will make the organization seem like a joke.
-Instead, opt for retouched, polished, and attractive images of the organizing team, speakers/band, etc. However, if this your are planning an event for the first time, make sure to brand it, by adding a logo, and organizing a photo session for the team, speakers, the band, etc.
+Instead, opt for retouched, polished, and attractive images of the organizing team, speakers/band, etc. However, if you are planning an event for the first time, make sure to brand it, by adding a logo, and organizing a photo session for the team, speakers, the band, etc.

-Additionally, keep in mind that a video is by far the best media format your can add to your event website 一 it is far more engaging than plain, old images.
+Additionally, keep in mind that a video is by far the best media format you can add to your event website 一 it is far more engaging than plain, old images.
 After all, 51% of marketers worldwide mentioned video as the type of content with the best ROI.

 Bonus tip: If you browse through all kinds of event websites, you’ll see that they pretty much have the same content and the same menu items.
 For example, every wedding website has Our Story, RSVP, Registry, etc. One of the ways you could make your website truly pop is thinking outside of the box.
 For example, check out what European Women in Tech conference added to their website.
 The team added a page called “Convince Your Boss” for every woman that wishes to attend but needs a little help securing her spot.
 The team also added a template users can download.
 Good job!

-Step #5 一 Add a Blog
+Step #5 一 Add a blog

 A blog on an event website is an excellent way for site users to get to know the concept behind the event, and some fun facts and about the speakers/band, schedule.
 You can share all the things that happen behind the scenes of getting ready for the event.